 A step-by-step guide to buying your home

-This step-by-step guide talks you through the process so you know what to expect over the coming weeks and months as you move closer to moving in day.
+We've put together this step-by-step guide to take you through the process so you know what to expect over the coming weeks and months as you move closer to buying your new home.

 1. Reserve your home

-First you need to decide which home you want.
-If you are buying with us, this means selecting a plot on your chosen development.
-A Customer Experience Manager will be able to talk you through which homes are available using the site plan in the store.
+The first step is to choose the home you want to buy.
+If you're buying a new build home with Strata, you will select the plot and house type that you would like to reserve at your chosen development. development.
+A Customer Experience Manager will be able to talk you through which homes are available using the site plan.

 2. Make a formal mortgage application